compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-04.md

 ### BAM
-To remediate to the large file size of SAM format, BAM is the **compressed binary** version of SAM.
+To remediate to the large file size of SAM format, BAM is the **compressed binary** version of SAM (BGZF format as block compression -> gunzip compatible).
+BAM includes the same information as SAM but in another format.
+It includes indexable representation of nucleotide sequence alignments, which allows the processing of large data.

+> **Use**: same as SAM (**alignment file**) but to compress the data. \
+> **Comment(s)**: SAM is easier to use by conventional text based software

 ### CRAM
+Similar to BAM, CRAM is a restructured and binary compressed alignment format, with column-orientation.
+It is managed by GA4GH.

+> **Use**: same as SAM (**sequence read file**) but highly space efficient due to the compression. \
+> **Comment(s)**: smaller file size than BAM

 ### VCF
+The Variant Call Format (VCF)

 ### FASTA